William Latimer: Public Health Minute

 In 2013, Latimer founded Public Health Minute a radio show initially broadcast on Public Radio station member, WUFT at the University of Florida.
 The 60-second radio show is designed to translate current research findings from expert researchers to communities.
 The show was originally developed based on reports by the Institute of Medicine that evidence-based practices take 17 or more years to reach the public.
 The radio show provides advice on health-related issues to communities in real-time as research findings are published in scientific, peer-reviewed journals.
 Public Health Minute reaches 2.5 million listeners nationwide each week airing after Morning Edition and All Things Considered on Public Radio member stations, including WUFT (Gainesville, Florida), WVAS (Montgomery, Alabama), KBFT (Bois Forte Tribal, Minnesota), WDSE-FM (Duluth, Minnesota), WTIP (Grand Marais, Minnesota), KGLT (Bozeman, Montana), KTXK (Texarkana, Texas), WOJB (Reserve, Wisconsin), WMSV (Mississippi State University, Mississippi), and WCBU (Peoria, Illinois).

+Public Health America

+In 2019, Latimer launched Public Health America, a 30-minute television program in partnership with BronxNet, a public access cable television network in The Bronx airing on multiple Cable Vision and Verizon channels, to celebrate the unparalleled value of a liberal arts education.
+During the first-half of the program, guests from a wide array of fields across the liberal arts and professional disciplines discuss their work.
+During the second-half of the program, guests talk about their journeys through higher education by discussing their challenges and triumphs to serve as role models to viewers who might then consider higher education as a path to establish their own vibrant professions.
+Recent Public Health America segments have included Dr. Anna Bershteyn (NYU), Dr. David Bell (Columbia University), Dr. Glenn Morris (University of Florida, Gainesville), Dr. Marie Smith-East (Duquesne University), and Dr. David Contosta (Chestnut Hill College).